neliva/Neliva.Security.Cryptography.PackageProtector/README.md

   55 bytes                             32 bytes
 ```

 The KDF context is optimized to fit into a single HMAC-SHA256 block to reduce computational overhead.
 PackageProtector restricts the master key size to 32 - 64 bytes to provide adequate security. **The recommended key size is 64 bytes**.

-Data streams can have optional *associated data* context (up to 16 bytes) that is used by the KDF.
+Data streams can have optional *associated data* context (up to 32 bytes) that is used by the KDF.
 The same value must be provided to unprotect the stream.
-There is no overhead in using *associated data*.
+There is no overhead in using *associated data*, but the combined size of the KDF IV and the associated data cannot be larger than 32 bytes.

 ## Stream security
 Provided that the stream key and *associated data* combination is unique for every data stream, PackageProtector guarantees to detect: